mj-crabtree/unix-admin/logbooks/lab05.md

 The directories which were found to have insecure permissions octal values had theri values changed to reflect the `-exec` argument and its subsequent command.
 The second run yielded no results given the lack of candidate files.

-35. *Given a PID and nice number will renice a process with the given PID to the given nice number.
-This should be a one line shell-script using two input variables $1 and $2, representing the nice number and the PID of the process.
+35. *Given a PID and nice number will `renice` a process with the given PID to the given nice number.
+This should be a one line shell-script using two input variables `$1` and `$2`, representing the nice number and the PID of the process.
 Try it out with your cruncher script.*
 ```sh
 renice $1 $2
 ```

-36. *Try to get the script to find the required PID if provided with only a process name only and a nice number.*
+36. *Try to get the script to find the required `PID` if provided with only a process name only and a nice number.*

 ```sh
 renice $1 `pidof $2`